The History of the ISI

 Body

-International co-operation of statisticians is one of the oldest forms of organized contact between scientific workers beyond national borders.
+International co-operation of statisticians is one of the oldest forms of organised contact between scientific workers beyond national borders.
 This exceptional situation is even more emphasized when taking into account that the International Statistical Institute had already been precede by the International Congreses.

 Read the book.